 Careers and Aspirations

-Welcome to the new AGFS 'Careers and Aspirations' page.
+Welcome to the AGFS 'Careers and Aspirations' page.
 The following information is designed to help you and your child understand the journey each scholar will follow during their time here at AGFS.

 Our Career & Aspirations journey details our intent, implementation and impact that the careers programme at AGFS has on our scholars, along with how we use Labour Market Information to ensure scholars make informed decisions regarding their career pathway.